 A bad faith case would turn this case into a collectible million dollar case.

-If Someone is Driving Under the Influence and Causes and Accident, Does This Increase the Injured Person’s Case Value?
+If Someone is Driving Drunk and Causes an Accident, Does This Increase the Injured Person’s Case Value?

 Yes, it often does.
 In Hines v.
 GEICO Indemnity Company, Dist.
 Court, MD Florida 2016, a federal judge said that: